smadhukumar/kafka/environment-setup/environment-setup.md

 	terraform apply --auto-approve
 	</copy>
 	```
-	After you ran the apply command, terraform will start installation of several virtual machines and an autonomous database.
+	After you ran the apply command, terraform will start installation of a virtual machine and an autonomous database.
 Be patient, it will take some time.
-But, if you see an error **Service limits exceeded** in output, please visit the Appendix section for instructions to correct the issue.

 3. Make a copy of your output results in your notepad for later use.